Heathmont College: Victorian Certificate of Education (VCE)

 The Victorian Certificate of Education (VCE) is offered to all students in Years 11 and 12.

 Many VCE subjects are also offered to Year 10 students.
 Those Year 10 students who satisfactorily complete Units 1 and 2 in a subject are permitted to continue that study at the Unit 3 and 4 level in Year 11, alongside their Year 12 peers.
-This acceleration makes a significant contribution to the maximisation of their ATAR at the completion of VCE.
+This acceleration makes a significant contribution to the maximisation of their Australian Tertiary Admission Rank (ATAR) at the completion of VCE.
 A broad range of subjects is offered, including Chemistry, Physics, Outdoor Education, History, Global Politics, English Literature, German, Indonesian, Accounting, Methods and Specialist Mathematics, Legal Studies and Business Management.
-From 2014, the College saw a distinct improvement in ATAR scores obtained by students and 99% of students obtained a first round offer into such diverse fields as Law, Medicine, Environmental Engineering, Nursing, and Archaeology.
+From 2014, the College saw a distinct improvement in ATAR scores obtained by students and 99% of students obtained a first round offer into such diverse fields as law, medicine, environmental engineering, nursing, and archaeology.
 The College was awarded a Premier's Award in Chemistry in 2016.

 In 2017, the College was once more reported as obtaining higher than expected results in the VCE in the DET generated Annual Report.

-Victorian Certificate of Applied Learning (VCAL)

-The Victorian Certificate of Applied Learning (VCAL) program is offered to students in Years 11 and 12 which is run via the atEast consortium which operates out of the College grounds.

-LOTE

-The College offers three LOTE (Languages other than English) programs, Indonesian, German and Chinese First Language - Years 11 and 12 only.
-Students may continue study in either language to VCE level.
-These studies are enhanced by the accompanying relationship with sister schools and the overseas tour program.

-International program

-Heathmont College became accredited to offer education to International students in 2016.
-An on site English Language Centre will commenced in 2017 where students are immersed in English for 6 months before joining mainstream classes.